Map of Argentina

 Health

-• The emergency number is 911.
-The country has modern health services and the public health service is adequate and free, even for foreigners, and many medical personnel speak English.
-Waits can be long, however there is also a great private-care system.
+The emergency number is 911.
+The country has modern health services, and the public health service is adequate and free, even for foreigners, and many medical personnel speak English.
+Waits can be long, however, there is also a great private-care system.

 Safety

-In general, Argentina is a safe country to visit as a traveller, with relative political stability.
-However, like with many tourist destinations, there are instances of pick-pocketing, mobile phone theft, and bag snatching and slashing.These incidents are particularly common on public transport, in cities and in tourist areas.
+In general, Argentina is a safe country to visit as a traveler, with relative political stability.
+However, like with many tourist destinations, there are instances of pick-pocketing, mobile phone theft, and bag snatching and slashing.
+These incidents are particularly common on public transport, in cities, and in tourist areas.

-Keep valuables out of sight, avoid walking alone at night, be cautious in tourist areas, only use taxis booked through your hotel or guide, lock your passport and other valuables in a hotel safe, and only use ATMs in banks and shopping centres.
+Keep valuables out of sight, avoid walking alone at night, be cautious in tourist areas, only use taxis booked through your hotel or guide, lock your passport and other valuables in a hotel safe, and only use ATMs in banks and shopping centers.

 LGBTQ Travel

-As the first country to legalise same-sex marriage in Latin America in 2010, Argentina has become increasingly gay-friendly in recent years.
+As the first country to legalize same-sex marriage in Latin America in 2010, Argentina has become increasingly gay-friendly in recent years.
 Buenos Aires is renowned as the gay capital of Latin America, with scores of dedicated hotels, bars and nightclubs, and the continent’s largest gay pride parade held every year.

-Subtle behaviour will attract little attention, as public affection is more physically overt in Argentina, for both men and women.
+Subtle behavior will attract little attention, as public affection is more physically overt in Argentina, for both men and women.
 Heterosexual Argentine women often walk hand in hand, while both men and women typically greet each other with an embrace and kiss on the cheek.

 Family Travel

 You’ll find luxurious hotels and resorts around the country, offering stays on a full-board basis with all meals and activities included.
-Parents will relish the chance to indulge at the spa or savour a delicious meal together, while kids will be kept entertained with a range of activities.
+Parents will relish the chance to indulge at the spa or savor a delicious meal together, while kids will be kept entertained with a range of activities.

 Accessible Travel

 In Buenos Aires, the streets are narrow and uneven, and the busy roads can be difficult to cross.
-Not all public buildings and tourist sites have ramps and the city can be difficult to navigate for the vision-impaired.There is Braille on ATMs, although few other facilities such as sound alerts at pedestrian crossings.
+Not all public buildings and tourist sites have ramps, and the city can be difficult to navigate for the vision-impaired.
+There is Braille on ATMs, although few other facilities, such as sound alerts at pedestrian crossings.

 To get around the city, it’s possible to book private vehicles with wheelchair ramps.
-You’ll also find most public buses have an extra large space for wheelchairs, however the Subte (subway) does not cater to those with limited mobility.
+You’ll also find most public buses have an extra-large space for wheelchairs, however the Subte (subway) does not cater to those with limited mobility.

 Throughout the country, many tourist sites are accessible, with separate entrances and elevators in many museums and attractions.
 The Iguazú National Park has particularly excellent facilities, with ramps not exceeding a 6% slope, footbridges with protective mesh, wheelchair accessible bathrooms, and an accessible Green Train which takes visitors to the Upper Circuit and Devil’s Throat Gorge.

 You can often find wheelchair accessible rooms, particularly in luxury hotels, and all newly built hotels are required to have at least one wheelchair accessible room.
-Similarly, all restaurants are required to have a wheelchair accessible bathroom, and you’ll often encounter welcoming locals and helping hands.
+Similarly, all restaurants are required to have a wheelchair accessible bathroom, and you’ll often encounter welcoming locals and helpful hands.

 Due to the massive size of the country, it’s usually necessary to take a domestic flight between destinations.
 You’ll find cabin wheelchairs and helpful assistants on most airlines, and you can always book comfortable private vehicles with wheelchair accessibility.